Openhab-Nodes/website/content/en/userguide/control.md

 ## Hue Apps

-You can assign **Channels** to "Rooms", create "Scenes" and use "Timers" and "Rules".
+You can assign **Properties** to "Rooms", create "Scenes" and use "Timers" and "Rules".

 Scenes, Timers and Rules created in Hue Apps are also available to the openHAB X Mobile App and Dashboard App.